ysglh/DeepVideoAnalytics/deploy/gpu/readme.md

 # Single machine with GPU deployment

 The docker-compose files in this repo are intended for single instance GPU deployment.
 E.g. A single EC2 or a GCP instance.
-For several type of workloads this is good enough.
+For several one-off workloads this is good enough.

-#### We provide a public AMI in us-east-1 region with Docker, nvidia-docker2 and DVA GPU container image : ami-642f631e
+- install_gcp_cuda_drivers.sh install CUDA along with drivers on GCP Ubuntu Xenial VM ( Not need for AWS since the DL AMI contains pre-installed drivers.)

-- docker-compose-gpu.yml : Same as above except when a GPU is available and NVidia docker compose is installled.
+- docker-compose-gpu.yml : Docker compose file for single GPU with at last 12 Gb VRAM.

-- docker-compose-gpu-low-memory.yml : Same as GPU except indexers do not use GPU for lower GPU memory consumption.
+- docker-compose-multi-gpu.yml : Docker compose file for multiple GPUs.

 - fix_docker_compose.py : make nvidia-docker default runtime.